symfony/symfony-docs/routing.rst

     To give a ``null`` default value to any parameter, add nothing after the ``?`` character (e.g. ``/blog/{page?}``).

+.. versionadded:: 5.2

+    Since Symfony 5.2, inline parameter default values are also supported in the host.
+Before Symfony 5.2, they were supported in the path only.

 Priority Parameter
 ~~~~~~~~~~~~~~~~~~